DuPage contractors brace for uncertainty as tariffs may drastically affect cost of materials

 In addition, many of the parts Donoghue uses in his business come from Mexico.

-Donoghue added that during COVID there was much “uncertainty” in the world.
-However, this is “uncertainty among business.”
+Donoghue said that during the pandemic there was much “uncertainty” in the world.
+This is “uncertainty among business.”